speedment/speedment-doc/pages/hazelcast.md

 ### Consistency across Domains
 The database is considered the "Source of Truth" and the Hazelcast server grid can reflect a consistent view of the underlying database at an unspecified time.
 Thus, it is wrong to use data from one domain and then use it in the other domain.

-If updates are made to the database by a non-Speedment application, those updates are not reflected in the Hazelcast server grid and a new ingest of data must be done to ensure consistency.
+If updates are made to the database by a non-Auto DN Integration application, those updates are not reflected in the Hazelcast server grid and a new ingest of data must be done to ensure consistency.

 ## Installing the Hazelcast Bundles
 There are two Hazelcast bundles that need to be installed:
 - `HazelcastToolBundle` that is needed by the UI Tool to generate entity classes and other support classes (generation)
 - `HazelcastBundle` that is needed at runtime by the Hazelcast client application (runtime)

 ### Installing the HazelcastToolBundle
 In the `pom.xml` file, the `speedment-enterprise-maven-plugin` configuration needs to be updated so that the `HazelcastToolBundle` class is added and the `hazelcast-tool` dependency is added: